Department of Natural Resources

 John W. Walters of Vanderbilt was appointed to the Natural Resources Commission by Governor Rick Snyder, with his term beginning January 1, 2018.

-John works for Roseburg Forest Products, based in Eugene, Oregon.
-The company manufactures softwood and hardwood plywood, particle board, and engineered wood products (I-Joist and LVL for residential construction).
-John works from his home office as the Territory Sales Manager, Engineered Wood Products (EWP), selling and traveling EWP in four states.
-John has been in the residential building materials industry since 1988.
+John works for Roseburg Forest Products (EWP), based in Eugene, Oregon; manufacturing engineered wood products, softwood and hardwood plywood, particle board and lumber.
+John works for EWP from his home office as the Territory Sales Manager, selling and traveling in four states.
+In 1988, he began his career in Gaylord, in the residential building materials industry.

-As John was growing up, his parents, Bill and Irene Walters, and his Boy Scout Master Bill Lee, taught him about the outdoors and respecting the state’s natural resources.
+As John was growing up in Clawson, MI, his parents (Bill and Irene Walters) and his Boy Scout Master (Bill Lee) taught him about the outdoors and respecting our natural resources.
 They emphasized, “Leave it better than how you found it.”
-He was raised hunting, fishing, and appreciating the great outdoors.
+John was raised hunting and fishing and appreciating the great outdoors.
 John is an Eagle Scout with a Bronze Palm.